hr-rfp55-iroh/FEC/README.md

 # About

 We are a fashion e-commerce app with an emphasis on product detail.
 White Lotus allows users to browse styles, track ratings and reviews, and submit related questions and answers, all on one page.
-This app was developed according to the specifications and requirements outlined by project’s stakeholders, and represents the developers’ fully realized concept for a front end capstone.
+This app was developed according to the specifications and requirements outlined by the project stakeholders, and represents the developers’ fully realized concept of a front end capstone.

 # App Components <a name="app"></a>